eacassecasse/alx-low_level_programming/0x1A-hash_tables/README.md

-All the answers about variables, conditional and loops will be held in here
+All the answers for hash tables will be held in here